-Iam Burn is a photographer based in the North-East of England.
+Iam Burn is a photographer and photo-based visual artist based in Sunderland, UK.

-He is currently studying an MA in Photography at the University of Sunderland.
-He achieved a First Class degree when completing his BA (Hons) in Photography, Video and Digital Imaging at the same institution.
+He has recently finished studying an MA in Photography at the University of Sunderland.
+He achieved a First-Class degree when completing his BA (Hons) in Photography, Video and Digital Imaging at the same institution.